wesbos/beginner-javascript-notes/notes/Module 10꞉ Harder Practice Exercises.md

 If you were to log `video.videoWidth, video.videoHeight` you should get 1280 x 720.

 If you change one line of code from `navigator.mediaDevices.getUserMedia({video: { width: 1280, height: 720 }});` to `navigator.mediaDevices.getUserMedia({video: true});`, and refreshed the page, you should see the sixes 640 x 480.
-Let's switch that back.
+After you test that, switch it back.

-_Note: these sizes might not be the same on your computer, depending on your webcam. _
+_Note: these sizes might not be the same on your computer, depending on your webcam._

 So you need to size the canvases to match the video, which you can do like so: